abshinn/mind-the-gap/brainstorm.md

 - How has DonorsChoose evolved over time? -- In terms of project costs, donation size, success rate, school type, etc...
 - Is more data available on Teach For America teachers?
 - Do wealthier areas give more than impoverished areas?
-- Topic modeling on donor reason-for-giving description.
-- How has DonorsChoose been advertising?
-How can they advertise smarter?
+- How has DonorsChoose been advertising or conducting email outreach?
+- Project recommender for donors who want to help, but do not know where to help.
+- Local project recommender for donors: recommend projects to previous donors based on their donation history and proximity to schools in need.

 </br>
 </br>